laurnen/responsive-web-design/README.md

 # responsive-web-design
 Projects that I coded while learning Responsive Web Design on FreeCodeCamp.org.

-Survey Form
+Survey Form | Objective: Build an app that is functionally similar to https://survey-form.freecodecamp.rocks.

-Objective: Build an app that is functionally similar to https://survey-form.freecodecamp.rocks.
+Tribute Page | Objective: Build an app that is functionally similar to https://personal-portfolio.freecodecamp.rocks.